Locally rigid $\infty$-categories: Introduction

 Finally, we point out that in fact we strive for a bit more generality.
 Indeed, even in the compactly generated setting, the setting of compactly rigidly generated \categories{} is often too restrictive and does not account for behaviours of ``completions'' such as the $p$-complete category, or maybe the $T(n)$-local category, where there is in fact a sufficient supply of dualizable objects, but they are not all compact.
 In the compactly generated setting, this can be fixed by only stipulating that all compacts are dualizable, but not the converse, and in the dualizable setting, this is fixed by introducing the notion of \emph{locally rigid} symmetric monoidal \category\footnote{Called semi-rigid in \cite[Appendix C]{kazhdan}.}.
 Beyond the compactly generated examples we just mentioned, this allows for example to include the examples of \categories{} of sheaves on \emph{locally} compact Hausdorff spaces, as opposed to only the compact Hausdorff ones.

 The precise goal of this paper is therefore to study the theory of locally rigid \categories, and relate it to that of rigid \categories{} and atomic morphisms.

-We also have a presentability result in this case, though because of the non-compactness/atomicity of the unit, one has to be a bit more careful in stating it.
-Instead, the pretext theorem for many of the developments is the following result which precisely relates locally rigid and rigid \categories - it can be viewed as stating that locally rigid \categories{} all arise as ``completions'' of rigid ones: \begin{thmx} Let $\V\in\CAlg(\PrL)$.
+Our main result in the realm of locally rigid \categories{} (and, arguably, in this paper) is the following result which precisely relates locally rigid and rigid \categories - it can be viewed as stating that locally rigid \categories{} all arise as ``completions'' of rigid ones: \begin{thmx} Let $\V\in\CAlg(\PrL)$.
 For any locally rigid commutative $\V$-algebra $\W$, there exists a canonical rigid commutative $\V$-algebra $\Rig_\V(\W)$ with a localization $\Rig_\V(\W)\to \W$ admitting a fully faithful, $\V$-linear \emph{left} adjoint. \end{thmx} This rigidification exists more generally, though the existence and fully faithfulness of the left adjoint are specific to locally rigid algebras.
 In the case where $\V=\Sp$ or $\Mod_R$ for some commutative ring spectrum, this rigidification is closely related to Clausen and Scholze's categories of nuclear modules, though we will not give a precise statement here.